aajoha/apollo-link-queue-persist/README.md

 # apollo-link-queue-persist

-**This is a fork from the repository below.
-The package was not published because of new rules for package names in npm.
-This fork also incorporates the QueueLink instance mentioned below, so that is no longer a requirement.
+**This is a copy from the repository [`@SocialAutoTransport/apollo-link-queue-persist`][2].
+The package was not published because of new rules for package names in npm and because of a lack of response, Asolvi is now the active maintainer and publisher of this package.
+The copy also incorporates the QueueLink instance mentioned below, so that is no longer a requirement.
 Support for any ApolloClient subtype is also added.**

 Simple persistence for any queued Apollo queries when using [`helfer/apollo-link-queue`][0].
 At initial build time, @helfer has not yet pulled in the changes required in `apollo-link-queue` so in order for this to work, you'll need to make use of our fork at [`@SocialAutoTransport/apollo-link-queue`][1]